denz3n/Topological-Data-Analysis-on-Time-Series-Data/README.md

 # Topological-Data-Analysis-on-Time-Series-Data
-Persistent homology on audio coverted to time series
+Persistent homology on music coverted to time series data, built to analyze how an artist's music may evolve over time